Jelly Bean Nests

-"Crunchy Chinese noodles and melted marshmallows make the cutest little nests for your jelly beans.
-Great as place markers at Easter dinner."
+This bird's nest recipe with chow mein noodles and melted marshmallows makes the cutest little nests for jelly beans.
+Great as place markers at Easter dinner.

 just darling and very good flavor.
 I made 2 batches; first batch as written in the muffin tins, and found that the nests are quite thick and big.
 Made the second batch with the suggestion of Breeze and added a few tbsp of peanut butter.
 With the second batch, I just free-formed them onto parchment paper.
 No sticking at all, and with the fingertips wet, they were easy to mold into little nests making them a little smaller and got more out of the batch.
 Used 'peeps' rabbits in some, marshmallow chicks in others, and cadbury pastel chocolate eggs.
 I like the chocolate flavor with the nest.
 Love the versatility of this recipe.
 Could also add some butterscotch morsels to the marshmallow/butter mixture, or chocolate chips.
 So cute and easy!
 Nice presentation on the Easter goodie trays. thanks for the recipe.